bluefireteam/trex-flame/README.md

 ## ⚠️ This repository is no longer the home of the flame trex

-This has been moved as an example in the Flame repository: https://github.com/flame-engine/flame/tree/main/examples/lib/stories/games/trex
+This has been moved as an example in the [flame examples repository](https://github.com/flame-engine/flame/tree/main/examples/games/trex).

 # Trex game Flutter edition